Thursday, January 23, 2020

 Thomas Merton once wrote that anyone who smokes a cigarette every time they feel the urge to do so is not free, but enslaved.
 The person who has sexual intercourse every time they feel the urge to do so is not free, but in bondage to their urges.
 As I write this I am desiring a bowl of ice cream.
 Should I leave the keyboard, and hustle to the freezer, am I free?

-One sign of true freedom is the ability to choose against one's urges or feelings.
-In such freedom one is not psychologically, or clinically, compelled.
+One sign of freedom is the ability to choose against one's urges or feelings.
+In such cases one is not psychologically, or clinically, compelled.

-There are people who shout about their "freedom" from sexually promiscuity while being oblivious to their bondage.
-If their friends misread the social cues as signs of an independent person, that would be like looking at water and pronouncing it wine.
+People who shout about their "freedom" from sexual promiscuity while being oblivious to their bondage.
+Conversely, people announce their liberation from sexual fidelity.
+Their friends misread the social cues as signs of an independent person, which is like looking at water and pronouncing it wine.

 Kramer writes: "The social response to depression gives rise to paradox and oxymoron" (93).
 The depressed, psychologically determined person, in their self-proclaimed freedom, appears liberated.